StackmateNetwork/stackmate.in/content/learn/_index.md

 This is how bitcoin scales.

-Where 200B can represent a 1-to-1 payment, servicing only two individuals in a Private Key Lock, the same 200B can represent a multi-party payment channel, servicing any number of individuals to transact at lightning speed and with as much frequency as they so chose in - on a side-chain that is secured by a Script Lock bitcoin transaction on the main chian.
+Where 200B can represent a 1-to-1 payment, servicing only two individuals in a Private Key Lock, the same 200B can represent a multi-party payment channel; servicing any number of individuals to transact at lightning speed and with as much frequency as they so chose, within a time period - on a side-chain netowrk that leverages gurantees provided by a Script Lock on the base layer.

-Alice and Bob can transact at almost no fees, almost instantaneouly on a side-chain where all their micro transactions then finally get summed and settle on the main chain into a 200B tx that encapsulated long periods of off-chain activity; with the added side effect of privacy over micro transactions.
+Alice and Bob can open a channel and transact at almost no fees, almost instantaneouly on a side-chain where all their micro transactions then finally get summed and settle on the main chain into a 200B tx that encapsulated long periods of off-chain activity; with the added side effect of privacy over micro transactions.

+Besides, we don't need to lose trust entirely in our peers.
+The majority of parties we transact with on a daily basis, we have quite a high degree of trust.
+In such cases, settlement on the base network is not required per transaction.

 Examples of this include:
 - Lightning Network
+- Liquid Network
-- WBTC on Ethereum/Cardano etc.
+- WBTC on Ethereum?

 The bitcoin base layer must always support decentralization, which means keeping the size of blocks small so that new peers can join the network and easily run a full node and maintain a copy of the entire ledger.